Software Development MScStudy level: Postgraduate

-The number of contact hours may vary from semester to semester, however, on average, it is advised to be 36 contact hours for the taught-session week and 3 contact hours for the support-session week (for a 15-credit module) with 6 contact hours for support (for a 30-credit module).
-Additionally, you will be expected to undertake significant self-directed study of approximately 35 hours each week, depending on the demands of individual modules.
+The number of contact hours may vary from semester to semester, however, on average, it is estimated 12 contact hours per week in the taught semesters with self-study approximately 36 hours each week, depending on the demands of individual modules.

 As an innovative and enterprising institution, the university may seek to utilise emerging technologies within the student experience.
 For all courses (whether on-campus, blended, or distance learning), the university may deliver certain contact hours and assessments via online technologies and methods.

 Since COVID-19, we have delivered our courses in a variety of forms, in line with public authority guidance, decisions, or orders and we will continue to adapt our delivery as appropriate.
 Whether on campus or online, our key priority is staff and student safety.

 This course will be assessed using a variety of methods which will vary depending upon the module.